The capital city of Norway is at the same time the third-largest city of Scandinavia. Oslo’s history is 1,000 years old.

 On the other hand, Oslo has modern architecture and landmarks designed by world-class architects can be seen in recent years.

 To fully experience this amazing city, tourists are offered bus sightseeing, boat trips, tours of the museums and much more.

 OVERALL RISK : LOW

 Olso is a safe city and the whole country is a very safe one, too.
-Still, there are some areas, such as Gronland, Toyen, Kuba or Karl Johan street that are best to be avoided, particularly at night.
+Still, there are some areas, such as Gronland, Toyen, Kuba or Karl Johan street that is best to be avoided, particularly at night.
 Illegal and unlicensed taxis around nightclubs should never be used.

 TRANSPORT & TAXIS RISK : LOW

 Oslo has a very safe transport network, and official taxis are considered safe in Norway.
 The only bad thing is that they are expensive.
 You can feel free to get one from the street, which is not common in other major cities.
-If you are a pedestrian, you should know that trams are not obliged to stop to pedestrians, while cars must.
+If you are a pedestrian, you should know that trams are not obliged to stop pedestrians, while cars must.